-The Approved Countywide Master Plan of Transportation (MPOT) includes several policies related to pedestrian access and the provision of sidewalks.
-The Complete Streets Section includes the following policies regarding sidewalk construction and the accommodation of pedestrians and provision of complete streets:
+The MPOT includes several policies related to pedestrian access and the provision of sidewalks.
+The Complete Streets section includes the following policies regarding sidewalk construction and the accommodation of pedestrians and provision of complete streets:

-Policy 1:

-Provide standard sidewalks along both sides of all new road construction within the Developed and Developing Tiers.
+Policy 1: Provide standard sidewalks along both sides of all new road construction within the Developed and Developing Tiers.

-Policy 2:

-All road frontage improvements and road capital improvement projects within the developed and

-Developing Tiers shall be designed to accommodate all modes of transportation.
+Policy 2: All road frontage improvements and road capital improvement projects within the developed and Developing Tiers shall be designed to accommodate all modes of transportation.
 Continuous sidewalks and on-road bicycle facilities should be included to the extent feasible and practical.

-Staff recommends that a standard sidewalk be provided along the site's entire frontage of Brinkley Road.
+A standard sidewalk is recommended along the site's entire frontage of Brinkley Road.
 The ultimate provision of the bike lanes along Brinkley Road can be accommodated within this right-of-way.
 However, the currently configuration of the road in the immediate vicinity of the subject site is for two travel lanes and a paved shoulder along both sides.
-This will adequately accommodate bikes along the road and to the Henson Creek Trail until the ultimate cross section of the road with designated bike lanes is constructed.
-Staff also recommends the provision of sidewalk connections to both buildings that link the proposed condominium units with the public sidewalk along Brinkley Road.
+This will adequately accommodate bikes along the road and to the Henson Creek Trail until the ultimate cross-section of the road with designated bike lanes is constructed.
+The provision of sidewalk connections to both buildings that link the proposed condominium units with the public sidewalk is also recommended along Brinkley Road.

-The PPS fulfills the intent of applicable master plans and functional plans, and meets the findings required for a PPS if the application is approved with conditions.
+The PPS fulfills the intent of applicable master plans and functional plans, and meets the findings required for PPS approval, with conditions.

-6. Transportation-The Transportation Planning Section has reviewed the Preliminary Plan of Subdivision (PPS) application referenced above.
-The subject property consists of 5.04 acres of land in the R-18C Zone.
+9. Transportation-The subject property consists of 5.04 acres of land in the R-18C Zone.
 The site is 1,950 feet east of the intersection of Brinkley Road and Fisher Road.
 The property is improved with an existing house which will be razed to make room for the proposed development.

-Transportation Staff Findings
+Transportation Findings

-The 100 multifamily unit will be adding a net total of 52 (10 in, 42 out) AM peak trips, and 60 (39 in, 21 out) PM peak trips.
-These rates were determined by using the "Transportation Review Guidelines 2012."
+The 100-multifamily unit will be adding a net total of 52 (10 in, 42 out) AM peak trips, and 60 (39 in, 21 out) PM peak trips.
+These rates were determined by using the "Transportation Review Guidelines, Part 1" (Guidelines)